Personal experience: what are the benefits to our immigrants of military service in the United States

 So, I came to the USA in 2016 when I won the green card.
 Then I was 30 years old.
 All my life I worked in the field of IT.
 Once I decided to change my life, try something new and go to serve.
 Considering options for AirForce, Army, Navy, Marines take up to 27 years.
 I read about benifits back in Russia, the main motivator for me was the opportunity to obtain citizenship and learn a language.

 When you go to the army / airforce / navy with a green card, most professions are closed to you.
 Since you are not a citizen and you still cannot be trusted with state secrets, you do not have Security Clearance.
 Thus, immigrants are generally available to professions such as mechanics, logisticians, infantry, there are a couple of medical, drivers, etc. This is a little offensive, but "it is what it is."
 I began to study this issue, found people who already serve.

 In theory, the profession in the army can be changed, and even several times.
-The problem is that in Active duty, regardless of unit, you will not be allowed to do this at least until the completion of your contract.
-The new one can be re-signed for a new profession, the old one can’t, and this is 4 years.
+The problem is that in Active duty, regardless of the division, you will not be allowed to do this, at least until the end of your contract.
+The new one can be re-signed for a new profession, the old one cannot, and this is 4 years.

 AirForce takes only if the green card is 10 years old.
 They take into the army, even for two years, and even if it is almost over.
 This is suitable for those who have had a marriage, and something has not grown together.
 We had a case when a guy was recorded and sent to the army, when two weeks remained before the expiration of his temporary green card.
 The guy is already a citizen.

 I planned to go to the reserve and somehow accidentally discovered the National Guard.
 This is better than a reserve, the national guard, at least in our state (it all depends on the state) pays for 4 years of the university, and there are any professions in the guard.
 And in reserve, for example, only support jobs.